 - A student who has already commenced study for a research degree (MPhil, PhD or equivalent) is not eligible.

 - The candidate must be nominated by the prospective supervisor of the PhD project and can only be submitted for consideration for a Carnegie or Caledonian PhD Scholarship by one Scottish university.

 - The number of submissions per Scottish university is subject to a quota (announced annually by the Trust).
-Each university must select its preferred candidates, according to its quota, in sufficient time to permit submission of the online application and endorsement forms ahead of the Trust’s deadline.
+Each university must select its preferred candidates, according to its quota, insufficient time to permit the submission of the online application and endorsement forms ahead of the Trust’s deadline.
 The current quota for nominations is available in the appendix to these Regulations.

 - Ahead of the submission deadline, the PhD candidate’s application must be endorsed online by their prospective supervisor.
 As part of the nomination process, the prospective supervisor must also upload an Institutional Statement of Support completed by a senior academic in the relevant Departmental/School: Head, Deputy Head, Research Director, Postgraduate Studies Director or Dean.
 The institutional statement of support must also include the signature of a university representative who can confirm the nominee is one of its chosen candidates.
 The form is available from the university contact listed in the appendix to the Regulations and under the Guidelines and Regulations tab.